Francis W. Parker Charter Essential School: Extracurricular activities

 Parker has numerous clubs and activities.
 There is a student jazz band and there have several student bands over the years, most notably The Demons of Stupidity, Schmendrique, Crevice, Federal Meat Inspection, and Cageboys (stylized as "cageboys").
 Every year Parker had multiple teams compete in CoMap a 36-hour math competition.
 In 2016 a CyberPatriot team was approved.
-Several times a year, students and teachers showcase their music and poetry skills at Café Wednesday.
+Several times a year, there is a student run Open Mic night, Coequally known as "Cafe Wednesday".
 There are usually about two play productions a year.
 Parker also had a Destination ImagiNation team.
 Other groups include a Mock Trial team and a rocket club that reached the 2006 and 2007 national finals of the Team America Rocketry Challenge.
 In the past, there was a math team that participated in the Worcester County Mathematics League.

 Athletics

 Athletics have become an important part of the Parker identity over time.
 The school now fields teams in cross country, track and field, soccer, basketball, baseball, and softball and is a member of the Massachusetts Interscholastic Athletic Association.
 About half of the student body participates in at least one sport.
 Parker also has a cross country program.
 They compete in the Central Massachusetts Athletic Conference.